mdm373/inky-zero-day/README.md

 ## What's this thing?

 **Inky Zero Day** is a Raspberry Pi / 3D Printing maker project.
 Your desktop will act as an "authorization server", running a small Flask app to handle authorization requests from the Pi.
-In response to auth requests, the server will pop an OAuth consent browser window on your desktop, prompting you to authorize the Pi for access to your calendar.
+In response to auth requests, the server will pop an OAuth consent browser window on your desktop, prompting you to authorize the Pi for access to your Google Calendar.
 Once authorized, the Pi will then use those credentials to grab your upcoming events and paint them to the e-ink InkyWhat display.
 The Pi repeats this process indefinitely every hour on startup with cached credentials where possible.

 ## Why did you do this?
 Inspired after seeing [MagicInkCal](https://github.com/speedyg0nz/MagInkCal), I put together this project as a chance to tinker and learn a couple of new skills (Fusion360, Python, Google's Calendar API).

 ## How can I make one too?

-Follow the following steps to bake your very own **Inky Zero Day** from scratch.
+Follow these steps to bake your very own **Inky Zero Day** from scratch.

 > 💬 All scripts under [scripts](./scripts) from the repo root assume they are being run from the repo root.